NathanKr/google-oauth-app-verification/README.md

 <img src='./figs/privacy-policy.png' alt='Google Cloud Console - Privacy Policy Section'/>

-To create this, I provided the content from my app's landing page (<a href='https://www.post2youtube.com'>my app landing page</a>) to Gemini and used a Q&A session to develop the necessary text.
+To create this, I provided the content from my app's landing page (<a href='https://www.post2youtube.com'>my app landing page</a>) to Gemini and used a Q&A session draft the privacy policy text.

 My landing page is shown here: <a href='./figs/post2youtube.com.png'>landing page</a>, and the resulting privacy policy I implemented is visible in this screenshot: <a href='./figs/post2youtube-privacy-policy.com.png'>privacy-policy</a>.

-<h3>Step 3 : Verifiy Domain Ownership</h3>
+<h3>Step 3 : Verify Domain Ownership</h3>
 <a href='https://support.google.com/webmasters/answer/9008080?sjid=6673206062964333071-EU'>This is the official docs</a></li>

 You can choose any option out of 7 as shown in this image